rthedrick91/movie-collection/pages/about.md

 ## Metadata Standards

-For this collection 14 metadata feilds were used to describe the objects included in this collection.
+For this collection 14 metadata fields were used to describe the objects included in this collection.
 Of the fields, four of them (objectid, filename, title, and format) are required CollectionBilder fields.
 Another three fields (date, description, and language) were taken directly from Dublin Core Elements.
 The remaining seven fields are custom fields that I created specifically for this collection.
 All seven of those fields can be mapped to Dublin Core.